zukixa/level1/update-maze/README.md

 ###### Team Leader Responsibilities

-- A **feature branch** named `maze_update_feature` should be created by the team leader as the main branch for this specific function's development.
+- A **feature branch** named `update_maze_feature` should be created by the team leader as the main branch for this specific function's development.
   ```
-  git checkout -b maze_update_feature
+  git checkout -b update_maze_feature
   ```
-- Team members will then create individual **subbranches** for their tasks which will initially merge into the `maze_update_feature` branch.
+- Team members will then create individual **subbranches** for their tasks which will initially merge into the `update_maze_feature` branch.
   ```
   git checkout -b [specific_task_branch]
   ```